-Let's talk about Microfiber.
-Microfiber inserts are commonly sold by a lot of different pocket diaper brands.
+Let's talk about Microfiber in cloth diapers.
+Microfiber inserts are commonly sold by a lot of different cloth diaper brands.
 They are low cost to manufacture and do a solid job at soaking up liquids quickly… which is *kind of* what cloth diapers are supposed to do.
 Right?
 Eh.

 Cloth diapers need to do more than just soak up liquids quickly.
 They need to hold on to liquids, they need to be able to hold a full bladder worth of liquids and they need to be able to be cleaned easily in a home washing machine.

 Here are the reasons that I don't recommend messing around with microfiber based diaper inserts.

 1. Microfiber is incredibly prone to compression leaks.
 It acts like a giant sponge and sucks up liquids fast, but as soon as any pressure is applied, it releases those liquids just as quickly.
 Families that use microfiber tend to have a lot of leaks in car seats, while sleeping and… just generally when baby is putting pressure on their bottom.
 These compression leaks will become more frequent as baby grows… and inevitably gets heavier.

 2. Microfiber doesn't hold a lot of liquids when compared to other common insert materials.
 It simply underperforms across the board.
 This means as baby grows and produces more urine, they're going to produce more than their insert can hold and it's going to lead to more … you guess it, leaks.

 3. Microfiber is super bulky.
 It's ironic that the insert fiber that holds the least amount of fluids would be the thickest and bulkiest of babies bum.
 A bulky diaper is cute, until you need like four microfiber insert for your toddler — then you just feel crazy.